windycitybirdlab/chicagobirdmigration.net/README.md

 ![Bird Migration](/img/birdmigration.jpg)

 The **Chicago Bird Migration Monitoring Network** is a collaborative effort to track the movements of migratory birds through Chicagoland.
 We use **acoustics, thermal imagery, radar,** and other technologies to advance scientific understanding while bringing knowledge and awareness of migratory birds to new audiences.
-This site showcases the latest bird migration data from our live network of acoustic monitoring devices across Chicagoland.

 ### Powered By Nighthawk AI

-Data is automatically processed with [Nighthawk AI](https://www.migrationbiology.org/software), a machine learning model for acoustic monitoring of nocturnal bird migration.
-It may not yet have been verified by an expert.
+This site showcases the latest bird migration data from our live network of acoustic monitoring devices across Chicagoland.
+The data is automatically processed with [Nighthawk AI](https://www.migrationbiology.org/software), a machine learning model for acoustic monitoring of nocturnal bird migration, and may not yet have been verified by an expert.

 ### Organizing Labs